|Homepage:||Click to visit|

 |Dates / Deadlines:|

-Students leave prepared for advanced leadership at the intersection of environmental and climate justice, with a profound understanding of the work being done locally and nationally in those fields.
+Each student completes an intensive internship.
+Past internship sites include the Friends of the Mississippi River, MN350, the Center for Earth, Energy, and Democracy, and Carver County Environmental Services.
+Students leave prepared for leadership at the intersection of environmental and climate justice, with a profound understanding of the work being done locally and globally in those fields.
+Students completing the program can choose to receive a permaculture design certificate.

 Bachelors Degree (Undergraduate)